What are the Accolades?

 Developing and inspiring the workforce of tomorrow

-Celebrating projects using effective, creative and innovative approaches to developing the workforce to meet current and future demands and expectations
+Celebrating projects using effective, creative and innovative approaches to developing the workforce to meet current and future demands and expectations.
+Approaches may cover learning, development and/or qualifications.

 Improving care and support at home together